 Appendix E—Capacity Credits Framework

+Appendix F—RICc Example Calculation

 Appendix A PRDM Definitions

 “7(i) Process” means a public process conducted by BPA, pursuant to Section 7(i) of the Northwest Power Act, 16 U.S.C. § 839e(i), or its successor, to establish rates for the sale of power and other products.